 Participants are taking control of their life choices and are less likely to have married early and begun childbearing than their peers

-With our CAMA alumnae network now more than 100,000 strong, CAMFED continues to seek investment to expand our support for young women's transition into entrepreneurship and independence.
+With our CAMA alumnae network now nearly 140,000 strong, CAMFED continues to seek investment to expand our support for young women's transition into entrepreneurship and independence.
 In addition, we want to help CAMA members to expand their businesses, increase profitability, and grow their level of business innovation.
 Please get in touch to find out more.